laroche/private-geldanlage/optionen.md

 - Der BSH wird sehr ausführlich im Buch
   ["Optionen handeln mit Köpfchen" von Benjamin Friedenheim](https://www.hugendubel.de/de/buch_gebunden/benjamin_friedenheim-optionen_handeln_mit_koepfchen_profitable_tips_aus_der_praxis_fuer_fortgeschrittene_optionstrader-42038956-produkt-details.html) erläutert (Kapitel 10 Hedging).
 - [Drawbridge Finance: Black Swan Hedge](https://www.youtube.com/watch?v=Ghl_GfNs99c)
-   - Hedge trade in /ES. /ES has a multiplier of 50, so if we speak about 3x$3.00=$9.00 short puts, we receive about 50*$9.00=$450 credit.
+   - Hedge trade in /ES.
+   - /ES has a multiplier of 50.
+So if we speak about 3x$3.00=$9.00 short puts, we receive about 50x$9.00=$450 credit.
 And pay around the same for later on buying the 5 long puts.
+     You can then optimize to be paid also for trading fees and commissions and trying to also be paid the $-0.20 buyback.
    - Step 1: If the market is trading down at least -0.5%: Sell 3x puts (per Tranche) 90 - 120 DTE for credit: $3.00 each.
+      - So with -3 Puts 90-120 DTE, we collect around 50x3x$3.00=$450 credit.
    - Step 2: Immediately 2x place GTC (Good Till Cancel) orders:
-      - GTC to buy 5x puts at the strike 50 points below the short puts, same expiration, using the debit shown in columne N.
+      - GTC to buy 5x puts at the strike 50 points below the short puts, same expiration, using the debit shown in column N.
-        (You received 3x$3.00=$9.00 credit from first trade.
+         - You received 3x$3.00=$9.00 credit from first trade.
 Now you can spend a bit less than $9.00/5=$1.80 for the long puts.
            You need to subtract commissions and fees from this price.
-So one long put can cost around $1.60.)
+So one long put can cost around $1.60.
       - Second GTC order to buy to close the initial short puts for a debit of $-0.20.
    - Step 3: If at 21 DTE the short puts are still open, buy to close to to remove Gamma risk.
      This may cost more than the intended $-0.20 debit which could result in small cost of this hedge to be in play.